 Here’s the thing: Aging doesn’t just lead to gray hair and wrinkles.
 With every birthday, your cells also age.
 And the older your cells get, the more they’re at risk for becoming damaged.
 Your telomeres (protective caps at the ends of your chromosomes) shorten.
 You accumulate zombie cells which increase the chronic inflammation tied to age-related diseases like Alzheimer’s, heart disease, and cancer.

-Certain anti-aging supplements help combat inflammation and cellular aging to keep you as biologically young as possible.
+Certain anti-aging vitamins help combat inflammation and cellular aging to keep you as biologically young as possible.
 Here’s 12 to add to your stack.

 The Best Anti-Aging Supplements